UNIVERSITY

 OUR TEACHING

 We teach the Bible, God's Word, as the sole source of all theology.
-But if you were to ask,"What do you believe the Bible teaches?" then our teachings can be summarized in the Small Catechism.
+But if you were to ask,"What do you believe the Bible teaches?" then our teachings can be summarized in the Small Catechism and The Book of Concord.

 YOU MIGHT BE A LUTHERAN IF...